tejasholla/powershell-profile/README.md

 1. Extract the `cove.zip` file.
 2. Locate and install the nerd fonts.

+## Customize this profile

+**Do not make any changes to the `Microsoft.PowerShell_profile.ps1` file**, since it's hashed and automatically overwritten by any commits to this repository.
+After the profile is installed and active, run the `Edit-Profile` function to create a separate profile file for your current user.

 Now, enjoy your enhanced and stylish PowerShell experience! 🚀